Skip to main content

 CO₂ emissions, among the lowest generated by utilities

-Iberdrola has been the only European electric utility included in the 23 editions of the prestigious Dow Jones Sustainability Index and is regarded as one of the top sustainable electric utilities in the world.
-Among other factors, the company's direct emissions have been reduced by almost 25% in the last five years.
+Iberdrola has been the only European electric utility included in the 25 editions of the prestigious Dow Jones Best-in-Class Index and is regarded as one of the top sustainable electric utilities in the world.
+Among other factors, the company's direct emissions have been reduced more than 30% in the last five years.

 The following charts show direct CO2 emissions over the past three years.